-The Iraqi Arabs descended from a people group cluster called the Levant Arabs.
+Iraqi Arabs descended from a people group cluster called the Levant Arabs.
 The Levant Arabs originally settled all over the Arabian Peninsula and later migrated to North Africa.
 They are spread from Israel to Kuwait and as far east as Iran.
 "Levant" is a broad term that includes several groups of Arabs: the Iraqi, Jordanian, Palestinian, Arabic Jewish, Chaldean, and Syrian Arabs.

-Most scholars consider Arabs from the Arabian Peninsula to be the original Arabs.
+Arabs from the Arabian Peninsula are considered to be the original Arabs.
 The Arabian culture was developed by tribes of nomads and villagers who lived in the Arabian Desert for many centuries.
 It was also from there that Arab migrations began, eventually leading to the expansion of the Arab world.
 Modern day Iraq is the home of the ancient Sumerian, Assyrian, and Babylonian empires.
 Iraq was occupied by Britain during World War I. In 1932, Iraq gained its independence.
 Today three-fourths of Iraq is Arab.

-What are Their Lives Like?
+What Are Their Lives Like?

-Although the Iraqi Arabs have settled in towns or villages, they have held on to their tribal affiliations.
+Although Iraqi Arabs have settled in towns or villages, they have held on to their tribal affiliations.
 Their fortress-like villages can be easily defended.
 Each house has windows on all sides and is built facing the outside of the village.
 All goods and persons passing through town are strictly controlled.

-Individual dwellings tend to be elaborately decorated, flat-roofed homes called "town houses."
+Individual dwellings tend to be elaborately decorated, flat-roofed homes called town houses.
 Lime wash and brickwork are used around the windows as a form of artistic design.
 The rooms usually have some type of carpeting, and when entering the house, one must leave his shoes at the door.
 The walls are lined with mattresses and cushions to sit on and lean against.
 A main reception room and a kitchen are located on the top floor.
 The flat roofs are used by the women for drying laundry.

 Social life is extremely important to Arabs.
 They like to share a daily coffee time by sitting on the floor and drinking coffee from cups without handles.
 Their diet basically consists of wheat bread and porridge made with boiled meat or chicken.
 Village farmers raise wheat, barley, rice, vegetables, coffee, melons, dates, cattle, sheep, and pomegranates.
 Domestic animals are kept to supply milk and eggs.

-Islam has greatly influenced the lives of the Iraqi Arabs.
+Islam has greatly influenced the lives of Iraqi Arabs.
 To preserve their people, they are only allowed to marry those inside their own group.
 Inheritances are passed down through the males.
 In this system, men inherit more than women.
 Since children are considered a family's greatest asset, females are valued mostly for their ability to bear children.
 Women wear veils or burka both in town and at home.

 In the past, all marriages were arranged by the parents; however, it is becoming more acceptable for young people to choose their own mates.
 Young girls are considered ready for marriage by age nine.

-What are Their Beliefs?
+What Are Their Beliefs?

 In 1968, the Iraqi constitution established Islam as the religion of the state.
 Iraq is dominated by Shi'ite Muslims (over half) and Sunni Muslims (more than one-third).
 Islam is a religion of works that is based on five basic "pillars."
 (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) He must pray five times a day while facing Mecca.
 (3) He must give generously.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to make at least one pilgrimage to Mecca in his lifetime.